BananaTWEEnkie/edc/README.md

 ### Description

 I was given a task by Evans Data Corp to create a feature called "Code of the Day", a user-based daily coding challenge.
 Users must be logged in and register in order to participate.

+Users can:
-Users can either answer the current coding challenge of the day (created by other registered users) and/or submit their own code for others to solve.
+* Submit their answer to the current coding challenge of the day (created by other registered users)
+* Submit their own code for others to solve
+* Comment on other submissions (can only be seen if they participated)
+* Rate other users' answers and codes

 ### Softwares/Websites Used